DDMAL/cantus/README.md

 1. Importing all the chant information of the manuscript
 2. Defining the source images of the Manuscript through a IIIF Manifest file
 3. Setting the Manuscript as a `public` Manuscript in the Cantus Ultimus interface
+4. Map the folio information from Cantus Database to the images obtained from the IIIF Manifest

 ### Importing chant information